Five quick and easy ways that will help you practice emotional self-care.

 It is time for us to acknowledge that our collective mental health is quite fragile and that we must, therefore, pause all the doing for a little while and really look after ourselves and our loved ones.

 Side Note: Please remember that this post is not intended to replace proper medical guidance or medication.
 If you suspect you have mental health issues exacerbating your emotional response, then please see your doctor to obtain a diagnosis.
-Alternatively, you can get matched to a licensed therapist online who is available 24/7.
+Alternatively, you can get matched to a licenced therapist online who is available 24/7.

-Emotional self care meaning
+Emotional self-care meaning

-At its core, emotional self care refers to the act of figuring out what your emotional needs are and, once you know, ensuring that these needs are met.
+At its core, emotional self-care refers to the act of figuring out what your emotional needs are and, once you know, ensuring that these needs are met.

 It is a basic act that requires self-awareness, self-acceptance and self-love.

 In other words, you must first know who you are so you can discover what you really need.
 If you want to know what core emotional needs are, click here.